List of Teenage Mutant Ninja Turtles characters: Mr. O'Neil

 There have been different versions of April's father in the TMNT franchise.

 In the Mirage Comics, he is named Robert O'Neil.
 Not much is known of O'Neil, only that he is an antique dealer who owned his own shop, "Second Time Around", and a proficient businessman.
 One day his daughter Robyn was born, but his wife could no longer bear any children.
 In his examination of a few things that he purchased, but had not yet sorted, he had found a strange crystal, O'Neil attached the crystal to a pencil and was miraculously able to bring his drawings to life.
 O'Neil decided to satisfy his wife's desire to have children, but all of his attempts to create babies broke into nothing, as he had drawn them with a pencil.
 Sometime later O'Neil tried again with an ink pen, the result did not disappear this time and grew into a young woman: April.

 Nearly thirty years later, O'Neil died of a serious illness and bequeathed his entire estate to his daughters, he gave April his old antique shop.
-All his life he had the secret of her origin concealed from April, until she had to learn through a chain of dramatic circumstances that she was not a naturally-born creature, and only some time later with Renet's Help was she finally able to discover the truth.
+All his life he had the secret of her origin concealed from April, until she had to learn through a chain of dramatic circumstances that she was not a naturally-born creature, and only some time later with Renet's help was she finally able to discover the truth.
 This realization gave April a severe emotional crisis, and she left her old life behind for a while to find a new meaning to her existence.

 In the 2012 animated series, he is named Kirby O'Neil, voiced by Keith Silverstein.
 This version is a psychologist.
-He is mutated into a mutant bat in the second season and later cured in the third season.
+He is mutated into a mutant bat in the second season and later cured with retro-mutagen in the third season.